 Flybird Adjustable Dumbells in use bench press

-Dumbbell Chest Workout: Q&A
+FAQs: Dumbbell Chest Workout

-Can I build a chest with dumbbells?
+Can you build chest with just dumbbells?

 Yes, you can build a chest with dumbbells, which may do a better job than bodyweight, barbells, and the smith machine.
 This study1 suggests dumbbells engage the chest better than Smith machines and barbells.